 This sample diagram shows a project management plan in a PERT chart view.
 A PERT Chart gives you a timeline for an entire process.
 The critical path is highlighted in red, so anyone can easily see it.

 Example 7: Risk Diagram — Health Care

-This diagram was created in ConceptDraw PRO using the PDPC Objects Library from the Seven Management and Planning Tools Solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the PDPC Objects Library from the Seven Management and Planning Tools Solution.
 An experienced user spent 20 minutes creating this sample.

 This sample demonstrates the overall risk diagram that was created using all the information gathered from previous diagrams and tools.
 Together, these solutions will help you identify and act on any issues that might arise in your business!